 A quick introduction to Korean barbecue

-Around half of the population of South Korea reside within the Seoul Metropolitan Area, amassing to an incredible 25.6 million people.
-The eventful history and rich traditions of the country are ever present, despite the increasingly modern and advanced reputation, particularly of the city of Seoul.
+Around half of the population of South Korea resides within the Seoul Metropolitan Area, amounting to an incredible 25.6 million people.
+The country’s eventful history and rich traditions are ever present, despite its increasingly modern and advanced reputation, particularly that of the city of Seoul.

 One of the most prominent and perfect introductions into Korean culture is through their cuisine and dining customs.
 Korean barbecue is a popular social and dining experience, which combines traditions, etiquette and food.

 Korean barbecue is something you have to try out when visiting South Korea.
 Photo by Joannaisabellaabril / CC BY

 Adapting to the customs while dining at a Korean barbecue is one of the early things that visitors pick up.
 More seasoned diners are usually aware of the expected behavior, from manners to methods of cooking and happily coach newbies in the procedure.
 For example, you should look to the eldest or most senior person at the table to lead in starting to eat.

 It’s also disrespectful to let your meat overcook, particularly if it’s an expensive dish such as ‘galbi’.
 Also, be aware of the type of grill you are cooking on and ask for a new one if the waiter doesn’t automatically swap it for you.
 For example, pork should be cooked on a plate grill whereas beef needs a mesh grill.
 With these couple of insights, it will hopefully help you to cook the meat like a local and be aware to nail the timing of your next barbecue.